pluma/fynx/README.md

 ## createCollection

 Creates a collection.
 Collections can not be listened to directly and represent a collection of stores sharing the same definitions.
+If a store were a crate, a collection would be a warehouse.

 Passing a value to a collection will populate or modify the collection's stores for each key.
 A collection can be cleared by passing `null` into it.
 Collections always return an `immutable.OrderedMap` representing the keys and contents of all non-empty stores in the collection.